KyrilPalaveev/Axisymmetric-Method-of-Characteristics-Nozzle-Designer-with-GUI/README.md

 ### HOW TO USE

-1. Insert inputs in all available fields (review the paper for more info - see link in bio).
+1. Insert inputs in all available fields (review the paper for more info).

 2. Press Calculate.